Key Takeaway

-Weight loss medication for women over 50 can be a game-changer when hormonal changes, slowing metabolism, and shifting body composition make traditional dieting feel pointless.
-If you have been doing everything "right" and still gaining weight, you are not alone, and you are not failing.
+Weight loss medication for women over 50 can be a major improvement when hormonal changes, slowing metabolism, and shifting body composition make traditional dieting feel pointless.
+If you have been doing everything "right" and still gaining weight, you aren't alone, and you aren't failing.
 Your biology has changed, and your approach may need to change with it.

 The Biology Behind Weight Gain After 50

 - Estrogen loss rewires fat storage: Menopause triggers a shift from subcutaneous fat (under the skin) to visceral fat (around the organs).
-This is not just a cosmetic issue.
+This isn't just a cosmetic issue.
 Visceral fat increases inflammation, insulin resistance, and cardiovascular risk.

 - Sarcopenia accelerates: Muscle mass decreases at roughly 3 to 8% per decade after 30, and the rate increases after menopause.
 Less muscle means fewer calories burned at rest.